Arthur Space: Career

 Space was cast as Ben Hudson in the 1959 episode "Hang 'Em High", on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
 The dramatization focuses on the completion in 1861 of the first transcontinental telegraph line.
 Hudson determines that Confederates have attempted to sabotage construction because the telegraph would most benefit the Union government.
 Paul Birch and William Schallert were cast in the episode as Mike Walsh and Ellis Higby, respectively.

 In 1960, Space landed the role of the practical farmer Herbert Brown in the 58-episode NBC television series National Velvet, with Lori Martin as his equestrian daughter, Velvet Brown, and Ann Doran as his wife, Martha.
 After the series ended in 1962, Space continued acting in both television and films.
 Among his roles were four Perry Mason appearances between 1958 and 1964.
 In his first appearance he played murder suspect Willard Scott in "The Case of the Rolling Bones," and his final role was as murder suspect Edgarton Cartwell in "The Case of the Paper Bullets."
+In a 1963 episode of "Wagon Train" (S6 E34), he played Martin Wells, a father who is tricked into a murder plot in "Alias Bill Hawks".
 In 1969 Space appeared as Sam Foster on the TV series The Virginian in the episode titled "A Woman of Stone."

 In 1978, he appeared in an episode of The Waltons titled "The Beau", playing Grandma Walton's former boyfriend Marcus Dane.
 His last role was in a 1981 episode of the television series, Walking Tall.